bharatwrrr/kinematic-interpolation/README.md

 This repository provides a code for performing kinematic interpolation of vehicle trajectories (or anything that moves).
 The interpolation considers real-world attributes like latitude, longitude, velocity, and heading angle, allowing for smooth trajectory estimation between sampled points.

 **NOTE: This is not a published Python package yet.
-I am still working on that part.**
+I am still working on that part.
+Also, some functions in this repo are also a work in progress.**

 ## Features
 1. **Lat/Lon to Cartesian Conversion**: Easily convert geographic coordinates to Cartesian coordinates for accurate calculations.